digas99/synchronous-serial-communication-system/README.md

 **In this initial state**, it is expected a low level of complexity of the system, since the focus is to elaborate the FSM.

-An FPGA (field-programmable gate array) is will be used to output the system's updates.
+An FPGA (field-programmable gate array) will be used to output the system's updates.

 The *Data Size* is defined outside of the FPGA's environment.